top of page

 What are the Benefits of Charring timber

-The resulting charred timber cladding is low maintenance.
-UV protected and hauntingly beautiful.
-The char repeals water and while giving protection from rain, decay and UV, over time the char erodes away to reveal the stunning textural timber grain below.
+The resulting charred timber cladding is low-maintenance, UV-protected, and visually striking.
+The char repels water and protects against rain, decay, and UV damage, gradually eroding to reveal the beautiful timber grain beneath.

 Below are some benefits of a charred cladding.